-- In wave 7, Hungary was recovered and eight new countries joined SHARE with Bulgaria, Cyprus, Finland, Latvia, Lithuania, Malta, Romania and Slovakia entailing full coverage of all continental EU Member States. - The wave 7 questionnaire contains SHARELIFE modules for all respondents who did not participate in wave 3 (first SHARELIFE wave), as well as regular panel modules for all respondents who already participated in the SHARELIFE interview of wave 3.
+- In wave 7, Hungary was recovered and eight new countries joined SHARE with Bulgaria, Cyprus, Finland, Latvia, Lithuania, Malta, Romania and Slovakia entailing full coverage of all continental EU Member States. - The wave 7 questionnaire contains SHARELIFE modules for all respondents who did not participate in wave 3 (82% of respondents), as well as regular panel modules for all respondents who already participated in the SHARELIFE interview of wave 3 (18% of respondents).
 Please note that this complicated structure of the questionnaire leads to high amounts of missing values in specific variables due to routing.
-To make the routing of wave 7 more comprehensive we provide module specific flowcharts available here. - Big-Five inventory (10-item) as part of the AC module and as generated variables module (gv_big5).